cornell-colab/SGFDH-2020/W5. Programmatic Thinking & Python/W5 Game Plan.md

 #### Optional

-**Browse** [RexEgg: The world's most tyrannosaurical regex tutorial](https://www.rexegg.com/regex-quickstart.html) and keep for future reference.
+**Browse** [RexEgg: The world's most tyrannosaurical regex tutorial](https://www.rexegg.com/regex-quickstart.html).
+It may also be useful for future reference.

 ### During the Session